Norsewood holding Viking Festival and Norway Day

 This year's Norway Day will be held the same weekend as the Viking festival, which was to have been held on Waitangi weekend but had to be postponed due to Covid.

-Renbjor says the festival will include music as well as demonstrations of axe throwing, spear throwing, tug-of-war and speakers talking about life as a Viking.
+Renbjor says the festival will include music as well as demonstrations of axe-throwing, spear-throwing, tug o' war and speakers talking about life as a Viking.